 There's a silence for a moment.
-I know Cinna wants to apologise and I do, too but I'm not sure what for.
+I know Cinna wants to apologise and I do, too, but I'm not sure what for.
 We've already apologised, though.
 We've already said what there is to be said.
-Instead, we simply hug each other.
-Tightly.
-Warmly.
-Firmly.
-I watch the wind rustle the trees of the forest and wish, desperately, to be there.
+Instead, we simply hug each other - tightly, warmly, firmly - and watch the wind rustle the trees of the woods and wish, desperately, to be there.
 If only.
 If only.
 If only.

 If only is pointless.